antfightclub/SpecialRelativistic-GameEngine/README.md

 # VkMona / Special Relativistic Game Engine

 This prototype game engine is the result of my desire of a game in which the speed of light matters.
-The distances involved in space travel makes light-delay an important factor, and this was the one thing I thought was missing from most space-simulators.
+It is being developed as a learning project and also as a proof-of-concept.
+In its current state it is barely just that; a proof of concept.
+See below for a few gifs showcasing what it does.

 This project was mainly motivated by the Expeditionary Force novels written by Craig Alanson.
 The inspiration for some of the code is based on [LSBattle](https://github.com/sogebu/LSBattle), an implementation from the paper [Relativity For Games](https://arxiv.org/abs/1703.07063)